> Under local anesthesia

 Dr. Morgenstern performing endoscopic lumbar spine surgery.

-In traditional lumbar spine surgery (surgery of the back), large skin incissions are necessary to expose the back tissues and open up enough space for surgical instruments to fit.
+In traditional lumbar spine surgery (surgery of the back), large skin incissions are necessary to expose the back tissues and open up enough space for surgical instruments to fit in.
 In order to reach the spinal chord and nerves that are being compromised, important structural components of the lumbar spine such as the ligaments, the intervertebral disc or bone are removed during open surgery.
 This can lead to instability of the lumbar spine if it is not additionally stabilized with rods and screws.
-Therefore, in open surgery, the function and mobility of the back can be impaired.
+Hence, in open surgery the function and mobility of the back can be impaired.
 The removal of soft tissue and bone may lead to further complications such as bleeding, wound healing problems and instability in the postoperative stage that may require a stay in the intensive care unit (ICU) and possibly additional surgeries.

-Cervical endoscopy allows to perform back surgery through only a minimal incission in the skin of just 7-9 mm.
+Lumbar endoscopy allows to perform back surgery through a minimal incission in the skin of just 7-9 mm.
 The back’s bony structures and soft tissues are accurately visualized with a video camera placed inside the endoscope.
-This allows using small instruments, which reduces the bleeding as important structures of the lumbar spine are preserved without compromising its stability.
+This allows using small instruments, which reduces the bleeding and important structures of the lumbar spine are preserved without compromising its stability.
 This type of surgery is called “Endoscopic Surgery of the Lumbar Spine”.
 Endoscopic surgery can be performed under local anesthesia.
 Therefore, a patient’s post-operative recovery is much faster.
 The patient usually resumes walking a few hours after surgery and hospital discharge is usually in less than 24h after the surgery.

 Post-operative pain is usually immediately significantly decreased.
-Hence, little and small dosage pain medication is recommended during the first week after surgery.
+Hence, little and small dosage pain medication is required during the first week after surgery.

 Endoscopic spine surgery allows to effectively resolve back and sciatic pain problems caused by, e.g. a herniated lumbar disc, with or without an impinged nerve, foraminal stenosis and a disk protrusion causing intense back pain, resotring a high quality of life to the patient.